VOLTTRON/volttron/docs/source/deploying-volttron/forward-historian-deployment.rst

       - Then install agents like Master Driver Agent with a fake driver for the instance.
       - Install a listener agent so see the topics that are coming from the diver agent
       - Then run the volttron instance by using the following command: ``./start-volttron``

-- Volttron authentication: We need to add the IP of the instance 2 in the auth.config file of the VOLTTRON agent.
+- Volttron authentication: We need to add the IP of the instance 2 in the `auth.config` file of the VOLTTRON agent.
   This is done as follows:

    -  ``vctl auth-add``
-   -  We specify the IP of the instance 2 and the credentials of the agent (read :ref:`Agent Authentication <Agent-Authenication-Walk-through>`
+   -  We specify the IP of the instance 2 and the credentials of the agent (read :ref:`Agent Authentication <Agent-Authentication-Walk-through>`
    -  For specifying authentication for all the agents , we specify ``/.*/``
    -  This should enable authentication for all the volttron-instance based on the IP you specify here